Explore Cuba by bike, from vibrant Havana to Vinales and the quiet beauty of Soroa

 To complete this trip it is important that you are both confident and competent in riding a bicycle.

 This is a cycling trip, so it requires a certain amount of cycling fitness.
-This being said, there’s always a support vehicle following close by.
-If your knees are locked up one day for example, you’ll be able to travel in the vehicle.
+This being said, there’s always a comfortable, air-conditioned support vehicle following close by.

-Cash is difficult to access in Cuba.
+Cash can sometimes be difficult to access in Cuba.
 Credit cards (not debit cards) are essential – ideally multiple credit cards from several different banks.

 The Caribbean climate can be very hot and humid.
 It's important to wear the appropriate clothing, drink plenty of water and apply sun protection regularly.
 Lycra cycling shorts are ideal for warmer temperatures.

-Internet access can be hard to come by, and when it's available it's often unreliable and expensive.
+Internet access can be hard to come by, and when it's available it's sometimes unreliable.
 This is, on the other hand, a great opportunity to take a break from modern devices and have a true holiday.

-Cuba's roads aren't always paved, but when they are they can be fairly busy and slow.
-It’s a fun experience to share the road with tractors, vintage American cars and horse-drawn carriages.
+Cuba's roads aren't always paved, but when they are they can range from smooth to downright terrible.
+That being said, it’s a fun experience to share the road with tractors, vintage American cars and horse-drawn carriages.

 Cuba is different and that’s what makes it such a fascinating destination.
 You will find that things don’t always go according to plan or work the way they do back home.
-Regulations concerning foreigners and currency may appear strange to you, buses and planes often run late and sometimes the water in your bathroom can run cold and the electricity fail.
+Regulations concerning foreigners and currency may appear strange to you, transport sometimes runs late and sometimes the water in your bathroom can run cold and the electricity fail.
 In order to get the most out of your holiday, a degree of patience, good humour and understanding is a definite advantage.
 Cuba may not be wealthy in a monetary sense, however if you approach your holiday with an open and enquiring mind, the warm welcome you receive from Cubans will ensure you a rich and rewarding holiday experience.

 Import restrictions make the purchase of new bicycles a difficult challenge - our bikes come from a variety of different manufacturers but are all mechanically sound.